 Just know, there was a lot of cheese, chocolate, sourdough bread, and an episode with salami in a cone.

-I can, however, fully describe the dish that was the most memorable, Crab Mac and Cheese.
+I can, however, fully describe the dish that was the most memorable, a Crab Mac and Cheese Recipe.

 At a little waterfront restaurant, we ate the most decadent mac and cheese casserole with large succulent chunks of crab meat nestled within.

 As I looked out at the bay, I savored every bite and took mental notes so I could come home and recreate such a dish.

 This fall, I experimented with various mac and cheese casseroles and finally determined I would like this luxurious dish even more, if I switched the standard macaroni noodles to gnocchi.

 Creamy gnocchi gratin is another favorite splurge, so it only made sense to combine the two.